fiatconnect/specification/fiatconnect-api.md

 * `region`: {`string`}
   - An optional ISO 3166-2 subdivision code representing a region within the provided country.
 * `address`: {`string`} [REQUIRED]
   - An [EIP-55](https://eips.ethereum.org/EIPS/eip-55) formatted address, representing the Celo address of the user to get the quote for.
+For contract-owned accounts, this should be the address of the contract itself.

 ##### 3.3.1.1.2.
 Responses